Crassula alstonii

-Crassula alstonii is a species of succulent in the genus Crassula found in Cape Provinces, South Africa.The species is in USDA hardiness zone 10a-11.
+Crassula alstonii is a species of succulent in the genus Crassula endemic to the Cape Provinces of South Africa.
+The species is in USDA hardiness zone 10a-11.

 Growing

 Like some other plants of the genus, Crassula alstonii is easy to grow and needs below average to average water.
 They need light shade and need 6.1-7.8pH soil.
 They can be easily propagated from a single leaf, along with offsets.